CGLemon/Sayuri/README.md

 ## Reinforcement Learning

 Sayuri is a fairly fast self-play learning system for the game of Go.
 The current performance is apparently better than KataGo g104 which is one of fastest system in 2019s.
-The pictute shows the performance v0.6 versus KataGo.
+The pictute shows the performance of v0.6 engine versus KataGo.
+The picture source is [here](https://arxiv.org/abs/1902.10565).
 [Here](./bash/README.md) will describe how to build the self-play loop.

 ![vs-kata](./img/katavslz-sayuri.png)